yann-combarnous/edd/README.md

 Known issues:
 =============
 - Todo: Create logs for ansible-user script
-- Todo: Send ansible-user and ansible-system logs to loggly
 - Bug: Chromium bug 173640: unable to set "Allow in incognito" permission for ExtensionInstallForcelist extensions, being worked on by Google devs (see https://bugs.chromium.org/p/chromium/issues/detail?id=173640).
 As a workaround, on invite account, use:
 ```
 chmod 000 /etc/opt/chrome/policies/managed/invite-policy.json